ewallace/ewallace.github.io/manual/_posts/2020-10-18-where-data-belongs.md

 # Guidelines for storing and organizing data in the Wallace lab

 All data must be securely stored and backed up, usually to the lab's datastore space.

 Data must also be findable, organized, and described, usually with a `README.txt` or `README.md` file that describes the contents of each directory.

 # Guidelines for organising glycerol stock strains in datastore

-Information on all Fungal and E.coli strains available in the lab are recorded in an Excel spreadsheet called “ Edward Lab Database” within the “Strains_and_Associated_Info” Folder in datastore: wallace_rna/admin/Inventories.
+Information on all Fungal and E.coli strains available in the lab are recorded in an Excel spreadsheet called `Edward Lab Database` within the "Strains_and_Associated_Info" Folder in datastore: `wallace_rna/admin/Inventories`.
 This spreadsheet is divided up into separate sheets for “Yeast” (ie., S.cerevisiae) , “Cryptococcus” and “Bacteria” (ie., E.coli stocks of plasmids).
 When you make new strains, full details need to be entered into this spreadsheet.

 The “Strains_and_Associated_Info” folder also includes additional folders and files: